verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 The value for `<dns-suffix>` excludes the environment (for example, use the `example.com` portion of `myenv.example.com`).

-DNS A records must be manually added to the zone and published using values described above.
+DNS A records must be manually added to the zone and published using values described previously.
 DNS CNAME records, in the same way.

-During the Verrazzano install, these steps should be performed on the Oracle Cloud Native Environment operator node.
+During the Verrazzano installation, these steps should be performed on the Oracle Cloud Native Environment operator node.

 Edit the sample Verrazzano custom resource [install-olcne.yaml]( {{< release_source_url path=platform-operator/config/samples/install-olcne.yaml >}} ) file and provide these configuration settings for your Oracle Cloud Native Environment:

 - The value for `spec.environmentName` is a unique DNS subdomain for the cluster (for example, `myenv` in `myenv.example.com`).
 - The value for `spec.components.dns.external.suffix` is the remainder of the DNS domain (for example, `example.com` in `myenv.example.com`).
 - Under `spec.components.ingress.nginxInstallArgs`, the value for `controller.service.externalIPs` is the IP address of `ingress-mgmt.<myenv>.<example.com>` configured during DNS set up.
-- Under  `spec.components.istio.istioInstallArgs`, the value for `gateways.istio-ingressgateway.externalIPs` is the IP address of `ingress-verrazzano.<myenv>.<example.com>` configured during DNS set up.
+- Under  `spec.components.istio.istioInstallArgs`, the value for `gateways.istio-ingressgateway.externalIPs` is the IP address of `ingress-verrazzano.<myenv>.<example.com>` configured during DNS setup.

 You will install Verrazzano using the `external` DNS type (the example custom resource for Oracle Cloud Native Environment is already configured to use `spec.components.dns.external`).